-Also, if you decide to use crypto trading bots, remember to check-in on them regularly as they execute trades to account for changes in the market.
+Also, if you decide to use our crypto trading bots, remember to monitor them regularly as they execute trades automatically and often need manual intervention to account for unexpected changes in the market conditions.

-HaasOnline’s crypto trading bots give user’s privacy, don’t charge trade fees, and have no trade volume restrictions.
-They also allow traders backtest or simulate their trading strategies with historical and real-time exchange data, giving you a better picture of the market and allowing for a more informed decision.
+HaasOnline’s crypto trading bots maintain user privacy, don’t charge extra trade fees, and have no trade volume restrictions.
+They also allow you to backtest and paper trade your scalp trading strategies with historical and real-time exchange data, giving you a better picture of the performance of your strategy and allowing for well-informed decisions.

 Consider taking HaasOnline TradeServer for a 14-day test drive with a discounted trial license.

 The information provided is not to be considered as a recommendation to buy or invest in certain assets, currencies, or software, and is provided solely as an educational and information resource to help traders make their own decisions.
 Past performance is no guarantee of future results.
 It is important to note that no system or methodology has ever been developed that can guarantee profits or ensure freedom from losses.
 No representation or implication is being made that using the attached material will guarantee profits or ensure freedom from losses.
 HaasOnline shall not be liable to the participant for any damages, claims, expenses or losses of any kind (whether direct or indirect) suffered by the participant arising from or in connection with the information obtained from our videos, guides, tutorials, software, or directly from our website.